-Leasehold improvements 3 years - 10 years Plant and equipment 2 years - 10 years i.
-Intangible assets
+Leasehold improvements 3 years - 10 years Plant and equipment 2 years - 10 years h.
+Property, plant and equipment (continued)

 Assets costing less than \$1,000 are not capitalised, but are expensed.

 An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
 Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in profit or loss.